Murgator/fivem-donation-script-tip4serv/README.md

 ***If your framework does not offer any console commands you will have to create them***, for this you can edit this file: `/server/commands.lua` (QBCore example) and set `Config.enable_custom_command` to `true` in `config.lua` file.

-If you need help creating your custom command contact us on https://tip4serv.com/contact

 ## COMMANDS FOR ESX FRAMEWORK